Vineet-Sharma29/IPL-Stats-Analysis-Dashboard/README.md

 Contains code for production

 ## dev
-Client folder contains code in frontend in VueJs <br />
+Client folder contains code for frontend in VueJs <br />
-Server folder contains code in backend in NodeJS
+Server folder contains code for backend in NodeJS

 ## Project setup
 ```